 Edinburg creates health task force

-Edinburg city leaders created a new task force that'll focus on public health and educating the community.
+Edinburg city leaders created a new task force that will focus on public health and educating the community.

-Edinburg Mayor Ramiro Garza Jr. announced this new public health task force that's geared on keeping the community up to date on the current COVID situation.
+Edinburg Mayor Ramiro Garza Jr. announced this new public health task force that's geared on keeping the community up-to-date on the current COVID-19 situation.

 "We've met with both hospital systems,” Mayor Garza Jr. said.
 “We also met with the school of medicine, also with the health department and I've been in discussions with our school districts.”